csanghvi-stripe/side-hustle/README.md

 1. Users register/login through the authentication system
 2. Users fill out the multi-step discovery form with their skills and preferences
 3. The form data is sent to the backend API
-4. The backend processes the request and uses OpenAI to generate personalized recommendations
+4. The backend processes the request and uses Anthropic Claude to generate personalized recommendations
 5. Results are returned to the frontend and displayed in an organized, actionable format
 6. Optional: Users can engage with the community features to connect with others